1. Executive Summary

 | Domain Authority | Baseline established | Authority growth supported through citations and earned links | Ongoing | Ahrefs / Moz |

-| Google Business Profile Views | Current baseline established | Improved local visibility tracked through profile performance | Post-optimization | GBP Insights |
+| Google Business Profile Views | Established at audit | Improved local visibility tracked through profile performance | Post-optimisation | GBP Insights |

 Satellite Site Network KPIs (Per Site)